 A Sheet From James Madison’s Lost Revolutionary War Ledgers, Documenting Jewish Financier Haym Salomon

-For over a decade on display at the National Museum of American Jewish History; Document comes with the Museum's opening announcement in 2010, which pictures this very document
+For a decade on loan to the National Museum of American Jewish History; Document comes with the Museum's opening announcement in 2010, which pictures this very document

 When Madison entered the Continental Congress in March 1780 as a delegate from Virginia, he was its youngest member.
 The Congress had proposed the Articles of Confederation in 1777, and they took effect in 1781, so Madison found himself serving in the Congress under the Articles.
 His fellow Virginia delegates during...